 Setting a new standard in aeration

-VaraCorp is setting a new standard in aeration by providing a state-of-the-art wastewater aerators which employs a rotating turbine.
+VaraCorp is setting a new standard in aeration by providing a state-of-the-art wastewater aerator which employs a rotating turbine.
 This aerator overcomes many of the shortcomings of competing aerators.
-The aerator boasts simplicity, durability, little to no maintenance, and air transfer performance.
+The aerator boasts simplicity, durability, little-to-no maintenance, and air transfer performance.
 The aerator is made of lightweight material which is both wear and corrosion resistant.
 Its capital costs are low compared to most aerators in its class.
 Plus, its power consumption is as much as 50% less than aerators of similar performance.

 The standard motor used on the VaraCorp aerator is rated at 5 horsepower, 220/440 volts, 60 hz, three phase, industrial duty, epoxy coated, totally enclosed-fan cooled (TEFC) with rain cap.
 We often can provide other motors if needed to meet specific client needs.
 Examples are single phase, 3 horsepower, 120 volt or 575 volt motors, etc..

 Our motors are custom-made in America to VaraCorp’s specifications by the Baldor Motor Company via Austn Armature Works.
 Since all of the modifications to the motors are made by Baldor, there is no conflict with after-market modifications that might violate warranty guidelines.